Dihuang: Biography

-After he was born, the world was filled in chaos.
-That year, the sun and the moon born from two eyes of Pangu, the stars from Pangu’s hairs couldn't move smoothly and correctly, which caused many days without sun, or many days with the sun shined throughout the whole day, or many dangerous fallen star accidents.
-With his power, Dìhuáng corrected the false.
-He made the sun and the moon move correctly, and stipulated the days of a month and the months of a year.
+After he was born, the world was filled with chaos.
+That year, the sun and moon born from the two eyes of Pangu, and the stars born from Pangu’s hairs couldn't move smoothly and orderly, which caused many days without the sun, or many days with the sun shining throughout the whole day, or many dangerous falling star accidents.
+With his power, Dihuang corrected that which was in error.
+He made the sun and moon move correctly, and stipulated the days of a month and the months of a year.

-Dìhuáng's rule lasted eleven thousand years.
+Dihuang's rule lasted eleven thousand years.

-He created Mount Xiong'er (熊耳山 Xióng'ĕr Shān "bear ear mountain") and Mount Longmen (龍門山 Lóngmén Shān "dragon gate mountain").
-His successor was the Human Sovereign.
+He created Mount Xionger (熊耳山 Xióngĕrshān "bear ear mountain") and Mount Longmen (龍門山 Lóngménshān "dragon gate mountain").
+His successor was Renhuang.